Cherries, Cherries, Cherries!

 Has a silky smooth mouthfeel and a lingering juicy finish.
 Well worth the $59 price tag.

-Tipsy Grapes Rating 96 points — a month ago
+Tipsy Grapes Rating 96 points — 2 years ago

 From start to finish reminds me more of an old world Pinot than a new world.